AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-integration/salesforce-diagnostics.md

 **Category:** Access/Validation
 **Message:** Unable to create/update fields: ToutApp__Tout_Last_Replied__c.
 Please check the security settings of this field.
 **What is Happening:** Users don't have write access to the Tout custom fields needed to perform the Most Recent Activity logging transaction.
 Team may have installed package but has not enabled the correct fields for the users.
-**Troubleshooting Steps:** Salesforce Admin needs to grant access to the custom fields OR turn off Most Recent Activity logging.
+**Troubleshooting Steps:** [!DNL Salesforce] Admin needs to grant access to the custom fields OR turn off Most Recent Activity logging.

 **Error:** INVALID_GRANT
 **Category:** Authentication
 **Message:** invalid_grant: ip restricted
-**What is Happening:** We are trying to access your Salesforce, but you have IP Restrictions in place that are preventing us from doing so.
+**What is Happening:** We are trying to access your [!DNL Salesforce], but you have IP Restrictions in place that are preventing us from doing so.
-**Troubleshooting Steps:** Your Salesforce Admin will need to allowlist our IPs.
+**Troubleshooting Steps:** Your [!DNL Salesforce] Admin will need to allowlist our IPs.
 Users should reach out to Support to get the IP addresses.

 **Error:** INVALID_TYPE
 **Category:** Access/Validation
 **Message:** CreatedDate, (SELECT Id FROM Tasks) FROM Lead WHERE Email='emailid'^ERROR at Row:1:Column:53sObject type 'Lead' is not supported.
 If you are attempting to use a custom object, be sure to append the '__c' after the entity name.
 Please reference your WSDL or the describe call for the appropriate names
-**What is Happening:** We are trying to query an object type from Salesforce that the user doesn't have access to.
+**What is Happening:** We are trying to query an object type from [!DNL Salesforce] that the user doesn't have access to.
 This is most likely related to the user has not having the right access to the Lead Object.
-**Troubleshooting Steps:** Either grant Read and Update access to the Lead object in Salesforce, or turn off email logging and Most Recent Activity logging to lead records.
+**Troubleshooting Steps:** Either grant Read and Update access to the Lead object in [!DNL Salesforce], or turn off email logging and Most Recent Activity logging to lead records.

 **Error:** QUERY_TIMEOUT
 **Category:** Intermittent
 **Message:** Your query request was running too long
 **What is Happening:** See above.
 **Troubleshooting Steps:** Retry logic should handle this.
-If it's still not working, work with your Salesforce Admin to troubleshoot a problematic trigger.
+If it's still not working, work with your [!DNL Salesforce] Admin to troubleshoot a problematic trigger.

 **Error:** REQUEST_LIMIT_EXCEEDED
 **Category:** Intermittent